- What is the Accessible Content E-Portal (ACE)?

-ACE has been developed through Scholars Portal, which provides technological resources and services for the 21 university libraries across Ontario.
+ACE has been developed through Scholars Portal, improving access to university and college libraries across Ontario.
 ACE is part of the Scholars Portal Books platform, and is one of several accessibility initiatives at Scholars Portal that is focused on advancing equality for library users with print disabilities.

 How can I get access to ACE?

 If you are a library patron with a print disability at one of our participating universities or colleges, you can get in touch with the local ACE coordinator at your school at any time to determine your eligibility to use this service.
 The accessibility staff at your institution will help you understand the eligibility criteria for the ACE service, and provide you with your token (a unique string of ten letters and numbers) for logging into the ACE portal.

 At the beginning of each academic year, a new set of login tokens is generated.
 This is to ensure that library patrons who are no longer registered at their university will no longer have access to the ACE portal.
 As long as you remain an active member of your university community at one of our participating universities, you can request a new token to continue using the repository.

 What kinds of books are available, and how do you select them?